Michigan Law and Mental Health in Jail and Prison

-In March, 2014, a new law was signed that requires county law enforcement and community mental health service programs to work with courts and other organizations on taking steps to provide treatment and assistance to people with mental illness.
+In March 2014, a new law was signed that requires county law enforcement and community mental health service programs to work with courts and other organizations on taking steps to provide treatment and assistance to people with mental illness.
 The specific focus would be on people considered at risk of entering the criminal justice system, those not receiving needed mental health treatment in county jail, and those not receiving services upon release or discharge from a county jail.
 There will also be a focus on people at risk of being committed to the Michigan Department of Corrections.

 Lt.
 Governor Brian Calley, who chairs the Mental Health Diversion counsel, stated, “through treatment, we can help those with mental illness overcome underlying problems, which may reduce recidivism and help them to lead better lives.
 It’s a comprehensive form of smart justice that will make Michigan healthier and safer.”

 According to some estimates, as much as 50% of the prison population of the United States suffers from some form of mental illness.
 As a consequence, thousands of mentally ill offenders are sent to prisons that are poorly equipped to treat them.
 Nationwide changes are being made.
 In New York City, judges are instructed to consider a person’s mental health status and consider treatment.
 This was after it was determined that the mentally ill had cost New York City three times as much as other inmates.
 In Pennsylvania state prisons are introducing incentives for its mental health services contractor to reduce the number of infractions by mentally ill offenders.
 Colorado now prohibits prisons from placing inmates with major mental illnesses in solitary confinement.
 Michigan is expanding the state’s mental health court program.